 5. Make shopping in your store as easy as possible

-Long lines, busy streets, social distancing, the prospect of having to wait for attention after a year of whenever-they-want eCommerce… even the thought of back-to-school shopping can make customers avoid shopping in-store and look for alternatives.
+Long lines, busy streets, social distancing, the prospect of having to wait for attention after years of whenever-they-want eCommerce… even the thought of back to school shopping can make customers avoid shopping in-store and look for alternatives.